Messaging is a key ingredient in successful fundraising and it’s critical when you’re communicating with donors.

 So, what can you do to keep donors interested?
 How do you keep them reading all the way through to your call to action?

-It’s not as hard as you think.
+Communicating with donors isn’t as hard as you think.
 But it does take some effort and practice.
 And there are a few mistakes you’ll want to avoid.

 Here are 7 big mistakes you can make in your writing that will cause donors and prospects to stop reading.
 Avoid these messaging mistakes and you’ll dramatically increase your chances of getting the results you’re looking for.